-Liz Hamilton - Chief Executive
+Liz Hamilton - Chief Executive Officer (CEO)

 Liz, lives in Bacup and has been working in the third sector for many years starting in April 1996 at Rossendale Hospice.
 Her role was initially appeals director and latterly she was fundraising manager.
 Liz has also worked as a fundraising manager with Hyndburn and Ribble Valley Domestic Violence Team.

 Liz joined Carers Contact in 2005 as a Carers Development Worker at Carers Contact where she supported carers from all over East Lancashire.
 Liz became a senior caseworker and then manager and in 2012 and was appointed chief executive of Carers Link Lancashire based in Accrington.
 “One of my first jobs was to bring the subcontractors back into the organisation and TUPE the staff back across.
 I also made the business into a limited company and undertook restructuring”.

 “I had just won a major contract for supporting adult carers, Carers Link had achieved the quality standard PQASSO so I knew the company was in a good position and I wanted to look for a job so I could be nearer home.”
 Liz is married to Derek ‘Degs’ who is an ex-Sapper and served in the Royal Engineers for 10 years.
 Her grandfather served in the Lancashire Fusiliers and she has two teenage children.
 “My role is to build links with the commissioners to make the organisation sustainable,” she said.
 “I also have to secure funding so we can carry out projects to meet the needs of the veterans and create a stable foundation of processes and systems that evidence what we do and the benefits it generates.

 “I also need to promote VIC within the community, to get our organisation out there, and to get people to come into the centre in Haslingden and use our facilities.”